futurecolors/connect_tester/README.md

-Sometimes you need to know if your user has slow connection and you want to suggest gracefully degraded version of your app. ``connect_tester.js`` downloads a file from server once in a while to allw you to determine how long did it take to make assumptions on how slow it is.
+Sometimes you need to know if your user has slow connection and you want to suggest gracefully degraded version of your app. ``connect_tester.js`` downloads a file from server once in a while to allow you to determine how long did it take to make assumptions on how slow it is.